EC-Council · ECIH

 Compared to alternatives like the SANS GIAC Certified Incident Handler (GCIH), the ECIH is more accessible in terms of cost and entry requirements, making it a practical stepping stone for professionals earlier in their security careers.
 The ANSI accreditation and ACE approval add credibility recognized by government agencies and academic institutions.
 For professionals targeting compliance-heavy industries or federal positions, the ECIH also aligns with the NICE Cybersecurity Workforce Framework's 'Protect and Defend' work role category, broadening its applicability in government contracting environments.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 590 questions.

 Explanation